craftcms/docs/docs/5.x/reference/field-types/radio-buttons.md

 In addition to the standard field options, radio buttons fields have the following settings:

 - **Radio Button Options** — Define the options that will be available to authors.
 Each option contains a **Label** (shown to the author) and a **Value** (saved to the database), as well as a checkbox indicating whether it should be selected by default.
-- **Allow custom options** — Whether to provide an additional “other” option that allows authors to provide a custom value.
+- **Allow custom options** — Whether authors can define an “other” option, on-the-fly.

 ## Development

 ### Querying Elements with Radio Buttons Fields

 When [querying for elements](element-queries.md) that have a radio buttons field, you can filter the results using a query param named after your field’s handle.
 Possible values include:

 | Value | Fetches elements…
 | - | -